 Family Involvement and Community Partnerships:

-Highland Prep (HP) will foster a culture of character development and academic excellence that will require the education team, parents, students, and community members to work together to create solutions for current and future problems.
-Together, this learning community will work as a team to create maximal opportunities for each student’s affective and cognitive development.
+Highland Prep (HP) fosters a culture of character development and academic excellence that will require the education team, parents, students, and community members to work together to create solutions for current and future problems.
+Together, this learning community works as a team to create maximal opportunities for each student’s affective and cognitive development.
 HP’s culture is based on transparency about what it takes to move each student forward towards his or her potential.

 Highland Prep believes that parent and community involvement is critical factor in each student’s success.
-In recognition of this potential limitation to student success, HP will strive to build and strengthen the relationship between our school and our families by involving parents in the education of their children.
-HP will host frequent parent-teacher conferences, open houses, extra-curricular activities, and parent academies that will train parents how to support their children with the school’s academic program.
-The HP education team will ensure that parents are constantly aware of their child’s progress through weekly grades, advance posting of learning objectives and remedial and enrichment opportunities.
-Together, HP’s learning community will maintain an active dialogue that will support mutual goals of:
+In recognition of this potential limitation to student success, HP strives to build and strengthen the relationship between our school and our families by involving parents in the education of their children.
+P hosts frequent parent-teacher conferences, open houses, extra-curricular activities, and parent academies that trains parents how to support their children with the school’s academic program.
+The HP education team ensures that parents are constantly aware of their child’s progress through weekly grades, advance posting of learning objectives and remedial and enrichment opportunities.
+Together, HP’s learning community maintains an active dialogue that will support mutual goals of:

 i.
 98% attendance rate

 iii.
 100% enrollment in post-secondary education

 iv.
 Meet Annual Measurable Achievement Objectives in all areas and subgroups

 v.
 Receiving an “A” on AZ Learns

 vi.
 Students with disabilities will have transition plans for post-graduation

 vii.
 All students have a comprehensive personalized education plan (PEP) that supports their individual needs and goals.